simioni87/auth_analyzer/README.md

 5. Define Filters (only relevant requests should be processed)
 5. Start the “Auth Analyzer”.

   *	Each Request will be displayed in a table.
-    *	I will easy see for each session if you have a BYPASS or a POTENTIAL_BYPASS for the current request.
+  *	I will easy see for each session if you have a BYPASS or a POTENTIAL_BYPASS for each request.

 ## Processing Filter
 The “Auth Analyzer” should only process Request which eighter have a CSRF Token in it or should only be accessible for authorized users.
 For this reason, following filters can be defined: